-(A) A child care program licensed by the Ohio department of job and family services (ODJFS) may register to participate in SUTQ, a tiered quality rating and improvement system.
+(A) A program licensed by the Ohio department of job and family services (ODJFS) may register to participate in step up to quality (SUTQ), a tiered quality rating and improvement system.

 (B) The following programs are not eligible to register to become star rated: